Finding a Top Financial Advisor Firm in Edina, Minnesota

 Punch & Associates Investment Management

-Punch & Associates Investment Management has the next-most assets under management (AUM), with $1.16 billion.
+Punch & Associates Investment Management has the next-most assets under management (AUM).
 The firm works mostly with individuals, but it also offers its services to high-net-worth individuals, pension plans, pooled investment vehicles, government entities, corporations and charitable organizations.
 The fee-only firm imposes a minimum account size of $250,000 for most clients.

 Punch & Associates Investment Management Background

 Punch & Associates Investment Management was founded in 2002 by Howard Punch, who still serves as its president and chief investment officer (CIO).
 Other principal owners are managing partners Andrew J. Matysik, John C. Carraux and Jessica Johnson.
-Of the firm’s nine advisors, one is a certified financial planner (CFP) and one is a chartered financial analyst (CFA).
+O

 Punch & Associates Investment Management Investment Philosophy